 In this post, I hope I’ve succeeded in shedding some light on what has for so long been perceived as an intimidating diagnosis.
 In the coming months, please look out for the next installment in my “Demystifying Pudendal Neuralgia” Series when I’ll tackle the PNE decompression surgery, among other topics.

-Click to read the previous post in the series, “How do I know if I have PN or PNE?”
+In case you missed it, check out the first post in the series, “How do I know if I have PN or PNE?”

 In the meantime, if you have any comments about any of the points I’ve covered in this post; please leave them in the comment box below.
 I hope to hear from you!

 Are you unable to come see us in person?
 We offer virtual appointments!